 However, you might have to order rock wool from a different store as it is a specialty item and not available everywhere.

 If you’re considering installing blown-in insulation as a DIY project, you have to purchase a blower.
 You can loan it without paying from a lumberyard if the store allows you.
 But you need to buy more than ten insulation bags to be able to loan them free of charge.
-If this idea doesn’t work, you can also rent an insulation blower from a rental store for $70 to $80 per day.

 4. Saves You Money